Mahdi3M/Canteen_Management/README.md

 ## Install all Requirements

+1. Activate the virtural Environment if created.

+2. Navigate to the "Canteen_Management" Directory.

-1. Run the following command to install PyQt5:
+3. Run the following command to install all requirements:

     -pip install -r requirements.txt

-## Run the PyQt5 Application
+## Run the Django Application

 1. Activate the virtural Environment if created.